SWC-OSG-Workshop/2015-03-03-iupui/intro.md

 grateful to have you acknowledge OSG in your presentations and publications.

+#####Acknowledgement section:#####

-#####Acknowledgement section:##### For example, you can add in your acknowledgement section: "This research was done using resources provided by the Open Science Grid".
+For example, you can add in your acknowledgement section: "This research was done using resources provided by the Open Science Grid".

 #####Citations:#####

+We recommend the following references

 [Pordes2008] Pordes, R. et al. (2007).
 "The Open Science Grid", J. Phys.
 Conf.
 Ser.
 78, 012057.doi:10.1088/1742-6596/78/1/012057.